Chief Executive Officer

 Michelle is a graduate of the University of Toronto and has recently completed the Public Sector Leadership Program at the Rotman School of Management, University of Toronto.

 705-719-4795 x 2283

 Carolyn is the Director of Corporate Services at CTN.
-In this role Carolyn leads the finance, human resource, information technology and information management functions at CTN, working closely with CTN’s shared service partner, the North Simcoe Muskoka Community Care Access Centre (NSM CCAC).
+In this role Carolyn leads the finance, human resource, information technology, information management and evaluation functions at CTN, working closely with CTN’s shared service partner, the North Simcoe Muskoka Local Health Integrated Network (NSM LHIN).

-Carolyn has enjoyed working in the not-for-profit sector over the past 12 years, and was previously the Director of Finance with the NSM CCAC before joining CTN in 2013.
-As Chartered Professional Accoutant, Carolyn has an affinity for numbers and enjoys expanding her knowledge base to include human resource, information technology and information management expertise.
+Carolyn has enjoyed working in the not-for-profit sector over the past 14 years, and was previously the Director of Finance with the NSM CCAC before joining CTN in 2012.
+As Chartered Professional Accountant, Carolyn has an affinity for numbers and enjoys expanding her knowledge base to include human resource, information technology and information management expertise.

 Carolyn is also a long-term volunteer treasurer with the Bracebridge United Church.
 When she’s not working, you can often find Carolyn on the water in her kayak.

-She holds a Bachelor of Accounting Degree from the University of Calgary and is currently completing the University of Guelph's MA (Leadership) graduate degree.
+She holds a Bachelor of Accounting Degree from the University of Calgary and compled the University of Guelph's MA (Leadership) graduate degree.